-That is certainly the case with the death of the British actress Mary Tamm at the all too early age of 62 (and from cancer, but of course).
+That is certainly the case with the death of the British actress Mary Tamm at the all too early age of sixty-two (and from cancer, but of course).
 Sixty-two?
 What a terribly short life that is when one thinks about it.
 Three score years and two is no time to have experienced all that this world has to offer.
 How unfair it seems.

 Perhaps that’s why I’m attracted to smart and articulate women?
-Exposure to a genuine female role model at a very early age? (and why I detest tramp-stamp Barbie dolls and Jersey Shore wannabes – in Ireland they inhabit the television space titled appropriately enough Fade Street.
+Exposure to a genuine female role model at a very early age?
+(And why I detest tramp-stamp Barbie dolls and Jersey Shore wannabes.
+In Ireland they inhabit the television space titled appropriately enough Fade Street.
 Though looking at the pictures of Mary Tamm today I’ve just realised that quite a few of my ex-girlfriends had more than a passing resemblance to her in the role of Romana, and not just in terms of personality…!)

 If only all classic Doctor Who stories had stood up so (relatively) well to the passing of time.
 Have you tried watching any of the Davidson, Baker or McCoy era programmes?
 While one can make allowances for the antediluvian period they was made in, limited budgets, the audience demographics and all the rest there are only so many excuses one can bring forth.
 Be honest.
 Much of it is terrible.
-In fact as far I remember I was an early escapee from the sinking ship, abandoning the good Doctor in the first outing of Sylvester McCoy’s cringe-inducing Time Lord and his companion, the apocalyptically awful Melanie Bush (Bonnie screamin’ Langford!), followed by the less awful but just as irritating Ace (Sophie Aldred, in proto-Rose Tyler form, in a jacket covered with “right-on” badges.
+In fact as far I remember I was an early escapee from the sinking ship, abandoning the good Doctor in the first outing of Sylvester McCoy’s cringe-inducing Time Lord and his companion, the apocalyptically awful Melanie Bush (Bonnie screamin’ Langford!), followed by the less awful but just as irritating Ace (Sophie Aldred, in proto-Rose Tyler form, jacket covered with “right-on” badges.
 Arrrgh…!).

 One longed for the class, wit and poise of the original Romana, and an actress of the calibre of Mary Tamm to bring those attributes alive.